artlu99/alchemy-r2w3-week-10/README.md

 1. ✅ show NFTs owned by this profile/address pair 🗸
 2. ✅ show each profile's Following profiles 🗸
-      1. replace "recommendedProfiles" with "members of R2W3 community" based on Follows 🗸
+      1. ✅ replace "recommendedProfiles" with "members of R2W3 community" based on Follows 🗸
-3. show comments on posts
+3. show comments on posts 🗸
-4. read from json for global config variables (e.g., initial wallet address)
+4. read from json for global config variables (e.g., initial Follow address, page limits)
 5. dark mode
 6. navbar / breadcrumbs at top/bottom of page (e.g., quick links to Lenster)
 7. Lit Protocol SDK to token-gate access for MintKudos token holders
 8. paging of API call results
    1. show other (arbitrary) profile attributes set by dApps, such as the list of attributes
 9.  replace Lens API call to get NFTs, with Alchemy NFT API call (slightly cleaner, simpler)

 ## Links
 * Week 10 kick-off [tweet](https://twitter.com/thatguyintech/status/1547585019983499268) by [@thatguyintech](https://twitter.com/thatguyintech)